 19. “A girl is Arya Stark of Winterfell.
 And I’m going home.”

 Iconic, memorable and badass- this quote defines Arya Stark and her self-realization about her true identity.
 Who she is, where she is from and who she was always meant to be.
 The fitting line for a true legend.

 20. “Night gathers, and now my watch begins.”

-The sworn oath of the Night’s Watch, this military organisation swears to protect the Seven Kingdoms from the mythical (and later true) Night Walkers and from the wildlings.
-They guard the realm from Castle Black, towering over a gigantic Wall, which is over 700 foot tall and 300-mile long.
+The sworn oath of the Night’s Watch, this military organisation swears to protect the Seven Kingdoms from the mythical (and later true) Night Walkers.
+They guard the realm from Castle Black, towering over a gigantic Ice Wall, which is over 700 foot tall and 300-mile long.
 The full oath of the Night’s Watch is: “Night gathers, and now my watch begins.
 It shall not end until my death.
 I shall take no wife, hold no lands, father no children.
 I shall wear no crowns and win no glory.
 I shall live and die at my post.
 I am the sword in the darkness.
 I am the watcher on the walls.
 I am the shield that guards the realms of men.
 I pledge my life and honour to the Night’s Watch, for this night and all the nights to come.”

 So, there is it.
 The most iconic lines from the legendary, known as Game of Thrones.
 Which one is your favourite?
 Let us know in the comments below and remember to binge it, if you haven’t already!
 And I am sure we are all excited about the spin-offs and will surely watch them, whenever they come!